Go to Otus

 5. Grading Scales

 Many Districts have multiple grading scales turned on.
-You may need to toggle to the correct grading scale to locate the standards you have assessed.
+You may need to choose the correct grading scale from the dropdown menu to locate the standards you have assessed.

 6. Grading Periods:

-If your district has academic sessions (grading periods) in place, you will have the option to toggle between them.
+If your district has grading periods in place, you will have the option to choose between them.
 Ensure you are viewing the correct grading period to see your standards data.

 💡 Tips from the Otus Team: